 - Be mindful that financial institutions generally deliver notices to consumers in writing about changes in account terms and conditions unless the consumer previously agreed to receive the notice electronically.

-Listed below is other information that may be useful to you.
+Below is other information that may be useful to you.